-DC has a publicly funded emergency shelter system that is governed by the Homeless Services Reform Act ("HSRA").
+For clients who are not housed, DC has a publicly funded emergency shelter system that is governed by the Homeless Services Reform Act ("HSRA").
 Among other things, the HSRA guarantees clients the right to notice of and appeal from any adverse action by a publicly funded shelter or homeless service provider.
 Legal Clinic volunteers usually will represent clients with meritorious cases involving shelter or services governed by the HSRA.

 Many of the cases handled by Legal Clinic volunteers require informal or creative advocacy.
 Volunteers may be asked to help with a wide range of issues such as working out problems between shelter staff and the client, obtaining identification and vital record documents, or convincing a storage company to provide a payment extension.
-As important, volunteers may provide clients with a rare opportunity to spend time with a compassionate listener.
+As important, volunteers provide clients with a rare opportunity to spend time with a compassionate listener who may be able to help resolve their legal issues.
 Volunteers often provide a valuable service simply by engaging in basic planning and problem solving with the client.